-In other words, the vagus nerve is the information superhighway connecting the body to brain, with 80-90% of the traffic flowing up to the brain from our organs and viscera (to the right hemisphere of the brain), and only 10-20% of the information going from the brain to the body.
+In other words, the vagus nerve is the information superhighway connecting the body to brain, with 80-90% of the traffic flowing up to the brain from our organs and viscera, and only 10-20% of the information going from the brain to the body.

 Our bodies are remarkably literal in their interpretation of the world.
 (Perhaps this is because the vagus nerve is sending back so much information from the body to the brain.)
 There are numerous astonishing research studies showing this – a recent one published in the Association for Psychological Science last March proved that if you literally put people in boxes they think more restrictively and when literally “out of the box” are more creative.
 Another showed that people who hold a warm drink see a stranger’s personality as warmer than those not holding a drink.
 Mimicking the phrase “on the one hand, on the other hand” by moving your hands alternately in a lifting motion will generate more ideas than lifting a single hand.
 And so on.
 People who sat on hard chairs negotiated harder for a salary increase than those in soft chairs.
 Donation kettles at the top of an escalator garnered more donations than those at the bottom of the escalator (we associate going “up” with being better people).